-Last week, more than half a dozen automakers added another 1.5 vehicles to the growing list of cars recalled to fix faulty Takata airbags.
+Last week, more than half a dozen automakers added another 1.5 million vehicles to the growing list of cars recalled to fix faulty Takata airbags.

 The issue is the same as other Takata airbag recalls and it affects both driver- and passenger-side airbags, depending on vehicles.
 Airbag inflators made by Japanese automotive supplier Takata may explode in the event of a crash if they have been exposed to long-term humidity or temperature cycling.
 The exploding inflator could spray occupants with shrapnel and cause serious injury or death.
 So far, 15 U.S. drivers have died due to the faulty airbags and 250 have been injured.

 Below are the latest vehicles now subject to the Takata airbag recall:

 - 2015 BMW X1

 - 2000-2003 BMW 5-Series and some X5 models with an optional sport steering wheel